Body formed to review Nacta’s role, performance

 The PM said that tackling climate issues was a priority area for the government.
 He said that ‘Pakistan Cleanliness Movement’ would be launched next month, with active involvement of the provincial governments and all segments of society to undertake a comprehensive cleanliness drive across the country and to raise awareness among the masses.

-He directed the Ministry of Climate Change to play a proactive role in the cleanliness drive.
-The prime minister also emphasised upon the need for greater coordination between the Ministry of Climate Change and the provincial governments on nationally-defined priorities.
+He directed Ministry of Climate Change to play a proactive role in the cleanliness drive.
+The prime minister also emphasised upon the need for greater coordination between the Ministry of Climate Change and the provincial governments on nationally defined priorities.

 ISLAMABAD: The government has decided to review the role and functioning of National Counter Terrorism Authority (Nacta) and constituted a committee to formulate its well-defined mandate within a week.